Hardlymoving writes about the do-it-yourself maintenance and repair of Asian cars.

 Attach the intake manifold with the new gasket to the cylinder head.
 Then, torque each nut per the manufacturer’s specifications.

-Ensure that the cam shaft position is set to cylinder one top dead center.
-The grove in the camshaft for mounting the camshaft sprocket should be pointing up, and both the intake and exhaust rock arms should be loose.
+Ensure that the camshaft position is set to cylinder one top dead center.
+The groove in the camshaft for mounting the camshaft sprocket should be pointing up, and both the intake and exhaust rocker arms should be loose.

 To ease alignment of the cylinder head TTY bolt holes with the gasket and engine block holes, place two oil-free bolts on the back left and right bolt hole-corners of the cylinder head.
 Angle the head on the block, aligning the two bolts that are protruding from the head with the holes in the engine block.
 After the head is mounted, jiggle and twist the TTY bolts to ensure that they cleared the head gasket.
 Do this for each of the ten bolt holes.
 (The bolt hole in the back center of the head uses the extra long bolt.)

-After alignment, remove the old bolts and twist in the new bolts, hand-tightening each bolt with a 14 mm spline socket attached to a ½” extension.
-The cylinder head may have to be tilted and held forward to offset the weight of the intake manifold.
+After alignment, remove the old bolts and twist in the new bolts, hand-tightening each bolt with a 14-mm spline socket attached to a ½” extension.
+You may have to tilt the cylinder head and hold it forward to offset the weight of the intake manifold.

 21. Torque the TTY Cylinder Head Bolts